nlesc-recruit/cudawrappers/README.md

 This creates a `build` directory.
 Since cudawrappers is header-only, no library objects will be built.
 For more details on the building requirements and testing, see the [developer documentation](README.dev.md).

-To install cudawrappers at a specific location (e.g., ~/.local), use:
+To install cudawrappers to a specific location (e.g., ~/.local), use:
 ```shell
 cmake -DCMAKE_INSTALL_PREFIX=$HOME/.local -S . -B build
 make -C build